edocsss/RARSS/client/README.md

 # Training the Real Time Model
 The model training is in the `server/classifier/real_time_monitoring` folder.
 Please be sure the configuration used and which dataset to use for training.
 Once the model is ready, then you can try the real time monitoring

-# Real Time Monitoring Logic
-Please take a look at the `server` folder `README` file.